Hamilton Tigers

-The Hamilton Tigers were a professional ice hockey team based in Hamilton, Ontario.
-They competed in the National Hockey League (NHL) from 1920 to 1925.
+The Hamilton Tigers were a professional ice hockey team based in Hamilton, Ontario, that competed in the National Hockey League (NHL) from 1920 to 1925.
 The Tigers were formed by the sale of the Quebec Bulldogs NHL franchise to Hamilton interests.
 After years of struggling, the franchise finished first in the league in the 1924–25 NHL season, but a players' strike before the playoffs resulted in the franchise's dissolution.
 The players' contracts were sold to New York City interests to stock the expansion New York Americans.
 A namesake amateur team existed prior to and during the NHL team's existence, and a minor league professional team named the Hamilton Tigers existed from 1926 to 1930.

-Franchise history
+History

 The origins of the team go back to the old Quebec Hockey Club team that started play in 1878.
 Originally an amateur team, it turned professional in 1909.
 Quebec was a charter member of the NHL in 1917, however, due to financial difficulties, and the NHA-NHL dispute, the franchise was dormant until the 1919–20 season, when it was operated by the Quebec Athletic Club.
 That season proved to be a dismal one; despite the presence of Joe Malone the club finished with only four wins in 24 games.

 After the 1919–20 season, the NHL took back the Quebec franchise and sold the team to the Abso Pure Ice Company of Hamilton, Ontario.
 The club was moved to Hamilton for the 1920–21 season and renamed the Hamilton Tigers.
 This was done to prevent the startup of a rival league that was trying to land a club in Hamilton.
 Hamilton was the fifth-largest city in the country and third-largest in Central Canada with a population of 114,200, and therefore was considered a vital market.
 Percy Thompson, a part-owner and manager of the Barton Street Arena, became manager of the team.
 The team became known as the Tigers, a nickname used by a multitude of sports teams in the city.
 Contemporary newspaper coverage often referred to the senior team of the same name in the OHA as the "Tigers", while the NHL team would either be nameless or simply referred to as "professionals".